WOA-Project/SurfaceDuo-Guides/InstallWindows/UnlockingBootloader-SurfaceDuo2.md

 fastboot flashing unlock
 ```

-Your phone will wipe itself and reboot to the Out of Box Experience in Android™ (OOBE).
+Your phone will wipe itself and reboot to the Out of Box Experience (OOBE) in Android™.
 From there:

-- In Android™ settings, enable the Developer Settings menu (7 consecutive taps on Build Number), and turn on "USB debugging" inside it.
+- In Android™ settings, enable the Developer Settings menu again like we did earlier (7 consecutive taps on Build Number), and turn on "USB debugging" inside it.
+OEM Unlocking will already be turned on, there's no need to turn it back on again.

 ## The End